alexkappa/terraform-provider-auth0/docs/index.md

 }
 ```

-~> **Note**: Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.
+~> Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.
 See [Environment Variables](#environment-variables) for a better alternative.

 ## Argument Reference